 An experienced personal injury attorney will assist you in determining the amount of damages you are entitled to receive after a truck accident caused by mechanical defects, and will work with all the parties to determine the correct negligent party.
 Any mechanical defects should be brought to light soon after the accident to prevent future accidents from occurring and to ensure that the manufacturer or trucking company will take the appropriate steps to correct the issue.

 If you or a loved one have been injured in a truck accident caused by mechanical defects, do not hesitate to contact the Malley Law Firm.
 Tony Malley has years of experience in assisting clients with their truck accident claims stemming from mechanical defects.
 Texas requires that all vehicles (whether car or heavy truck) pass a yearly inspection.
 The failure to keep a vehicle in working order, or the failure of a manufacturer to initiate a recall, could lead to a claim for damages after an accident occurs.
-Contact our Houston or Beaumont offices today for your initial free consultation.
+Contact our Beaumont office today for your initial free consultation.